 1 Kings 2:28-31

-Adonijah was David's 4th son and the logical choice to succeed the throne.
-He was half-brother to Solomon.
+Adonijah was David's 4th son and the logical choice to succeed throne.
+He was the half-brother to Solomon.
 Adonijah and Joab (the general) planned to take the throne.
 However, David declared Solomon the king.
 Joab and Adonijah went to the altar for safety, but judgment had come.
-Joab feared for his life, he knew judgment was coming, but he waited until the end to seek forgiveness.
+Joab feared for his life, he knew judgment was coming, but he waited to the end to seek forgiveness.
 King Solomon said to come forth, yet Joab refused and died there at the altar.
 Adonijah was dismissed but later made another attempt and was executed.

 Joab had consumed his time on earth attempting to protect his position as David's general.
 Twice David attempted to remove him, and on both occasions, Joab deceptively killed his opponents before they could assume their roles.
 Since Joab was in his administration, David was eventually liable for these deaths.
 In any case, for political and military reasons, David chose not to openly rebuff Joab.
 But rather, he had placed a curse on Joab and his family.
 In rebuffing Joab, Solomon was openly pronouncing David was not part of Joab's violations, in this way expelling the blame from David and setting it on Joab where it should have been.
 (2 Samuel 3:17-30, 2 Samuel 20:4-10)

 Nothing can substitute for Christ's work and role His role in salvation.

 Copyright © 2023 RCS Ministries